 One of our 'home' beaches.
 This beach has blue flag status for water quality.
-This beach is sand/shingle and, since the storms of 2014, some rocky areas.
+This beach is sand/shingle and, following storms in recent years, some rocky areas.
 The sand shingle ratio changes depending on the direction of the tide and weather ranging from almost all great sandcastle sand to all shingle better suited to building.
 At one end there are rocks that are great for exploring or fishing from at low tide and at the other end is a rock fall that is now inaccessible however the fall itself and the remains of the house are quite spectacular.
 Babbacombe Bay has exceptional visibility and is very sheltered and relatively warm for most of the year so is ideal for snorkelling and most other water sports.
 The beach can be walked to or you can use the cliff railway to get up and down the hill.
 Although there is no parking at the bottom you can drop things down in your car and return to the top of the hill to park.
 Available to hire are deck chairs, beach huts, water sports equipment and you can even have a go on the trampolines during the summer months, in addition to a visit to the Cliff Railway Visitor Centre.
 There is a seasonal beach shop and café for refreshments.

 Our other 'home' beach.
 This beach generally attains blue flag standard of water quality however can be affected by run off during periods of heavy rainfall yet always maintains a good standard of water quality.
 There is a small amount of sand shingle on this beach but most of it is rocks and boulders.
 It is ideal for rock pooling and crab hunting.
 It is often used for training dives and shore dives by the many scuba diving clubs that frequent Babbacombe due to the sheltered nature of the beach, good visibility and abundance of underwater flora and fauna.
 You can walk to the beach through Babbacombe woods or around the bay from Oddicombe.
 Alternatively you can drive down and park in the privately run pay and display car park.
 There is a toilet and kiosk selling light refreshments or you could always nip into the picturesque Cary Arms for a 'loosener' before the trek back up the hill.